carstenhain/sv-analysis/Filter.md

 # Filtering of structural variants (SVs)
 This script uses a two-step filtering process for removing false-positive SV calls.
 Excessive amounts of false positive SV calls is a problem in high-sensitivity Sniffles/SV calls, were variants are called with only 3+ supporting reads.

-All cutoffs are adjusted for this dataset
+All parameters are adjusted for this dataset

 ## Step 1: Prefiltering
 ### Mapping quality filter